nobz226/nobz-beats-app/README.md

 License
 -------

 This project is licensed under the MIT License.
-See the `LICENSE` file in the repository root for the full text.
+See the `LICENSE.md` file in the repository root for the full text.

 Summary: Permission is granted, free of charge, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to including the copyright and permission notice.